Skip to content

 You can also easily save your extracted data to a file, like a JSON file for later use or a CSV file for analysis in a spreadsheet.

-import Tabstack from '@tabstack/sdk';
+import Tabstack from '@tabstack/sdk'

-import { writeFile } from 'fs/promises';
+import { promises as fs } from 'fs'

 type: 'object',